RaviRamDhali/programming-procedure/Prompt_Engineer_Snippets/beast-node-prompt.md

 \- Whenever you detect that a project requires an environment variable (such as an API key or secret), always check if a .env file exists in the project root.
 If it does not exist, automatically create a .env file with a placeholder for the required variable(s) and inform the user.
 Do this proactively, without waiting for the user to request it.

 \- Follow best practices and coding standards for the specific programming language and framework being used.

 \- Junior-friendly: Choose simple, explicit patterns over clever or concise ones; favor clear intent, descriptive names, and straightforward flow so a junior developer can read and maintain the code confidently.

 \- Classes ≤ 200 lines (extract new classes to separate responsibilities).

 \- Methods ≤ 20 lines (extract helpers, use early returns, named locals).

 \- ≤ 4 parameters per method (no options objects counting as one; introduce coherent parameter objects or extract methods if needed).

 \- Controllers instantiate/expose only one primary object; views interact only with that instance (no nested chains); use ViewModels for composition.

+\- Use Guard clauses and returns or early exits, use initial if statements in a function to immediately return on invalid inputs, protecting the main logic.

 \## 7.
 Debugging